Accident

 upon their oaths do say that . . .the said D. W. Stepp came to his death by being drowned accidentally in the Mill Pond at Hutchinson's Tan Yard

-upon their oaths do say that the said Joseph Ruffington came to his death accidentally by the falling of a tree cut by Pick Deloach
+upon their oaths do say - that the said Handy Papley came to his death "by the Explosion of an Engine boiler."

 John D. Player February 24, 1870 at Camden, Camden, S.C., Kershaw County, SC